What Is a Cerebral Palsy Lawyer?

 What to Expect When Working With a Cerebral Palsy Lawyer

-After the initial contact, a cerebral palsy lawyer will study the facts and do some basic investigation to determine the value of your case.
+After the initial contact, a cerebral palsy attorney will study the facts and do some basic investigation to determine the value of your case.
 Once this initial investigation is complete and the case value has been determined, the lawyer will determine whether to accept the case.

 If accepted, most cerebral palsy lawsuits follow a similar pattern: